-We are one of the world's leading online marketplaces for luxury design products, connecting design lovers with many of the best sellers and makers of vintage, antique, and contemporary furniture, home décor, jewelry, watches, art, and fashion.
+We are one of the world's leading online marketplaces for connecting design lovers with many of the best sellers and makers of vintage, antique, and contemporary furniture, home décor, jewelry, watches, art, and fashion.
+We believe we are a leading online marketplace for these luxury design products based on the aggregate number of such listings on our online marketplace and our GMV.
 Our thoroughly vetted seller base, in-depth editorial content, and custom-built technology platform create trust in our brand and facilitate high-consideration purchases of luxury design products online.
 By disrupting the way these items are bought and sold, we are both expanding access to, and growing the market for, luxury design products.

 1stDibs began in 2000 with the vision of bringing the magic of the Paris flea market online by creating a listings site for top vintage and antique furniture sellers.
 Soon thereafter, we moved our headquarters to New York City and focused primarily on adding U.S.-based sellers to our site.
 The quality of our initial seller base enabled us to build a reputation in the design industry as a trusted source for unique luxury design products.
 Over our 20-year operating history, we have strengthened our brand and deepened our seller relationships.
-Today, we operate an e-commerce marketplace with approximately 4,200 seller accounts located across 55 countries, 3.5 million users, and a seller stock value in excess of \$, as of March 31, 2021.
+Today, we operate an e-commerce marketplace with approximately 4,200 seller accounts located across 55 countries, 3.5 million users, and a seller stock value in excess of \$10.9 billion, as of March 31, 2021.
 Users represent non-seller visitors who register on our website and include both buyers and non-buyers.
 Our seller stock value is the sum of the stock value of all available products listed on our online marketplace.
 An individual listing's stock value is calculated as the item's current price multiplied by its quantity available for sale.